vrinek/kowalski/README.markdown

-# Kowalski - distributed testing penguin
+# Kowalski - distributed testing penguin on Rails

-Kowalski is coded to be as hackable as possible, please read the files and hack in your needs for your project.
+Kowalski is coded to be as hackable as possible, please look though the files and hack what you need in them for your project.

 ### Kowalski provides: